 - Keep your feet clean and dry, especially between the toes, and moisturize regularly to avoid cracks and cuts on the heels of the feet.

 - Avoid ingrown toenails.
 For people living with diabetes, common problems that are little more than a nuisance for most people--such as corns, calluses, cuts, blisters, and ingrown toenails--can lead to infections that can threaten a diabetic patient's health.
-Keeping the toenails short and well trimmed, and getting treatment for even small podiatry problems is very important.
+Keeping the toenails short and well trimmed, and getting treatment for even small foot or ankle problems is very important.

-- Schedule a yearly check-up with a podiatrist.
+- Schedule a yearly check-up with your primary care physician and with a podiatrist.
 Even in the absence of noticeable symptoms like pain and swelling, a foot specialist can screen diabetic patients for problems with circulation and blood pressure in the feet that could lead to other health complications.